What to see in Barcelona

 La Sagrada Familia entrance with tour buses in the foreground.

 Here’s my TL;DR list if you want a quick fix.
-There are so many things to see and do in Barcelona, you don’t have to queue for hours to get a good taste of the place – I’d argue that by avoiding the biggest attractions you’ll actually get a better feel for the real Barcelona.
+There are so many things to do in Barcelona you don’t have to queue for hours to get a taste.
+I’d argue that by avoiding the biggest attractions you’ll actually get a better feel for the real Barcelona.

 And if you want to dig a bit deeper, here are the best Barcelona attractions.
 There’s something for everyone: